ibm-cloud-docs/vmwaresolutions/services/addingzertodr.md

 {:note: .note}
 {:important: .important}

-# Zerto on IBM Cloud overview
+# Zerto overview
 {: #addingzertodr}

-The Zerto on {{site.data.keyword.cloud}} service integrates replication and disaster recovery capabilities into the deployment offerings to protect and recover data in your VMware virtual environment on {{site.data.keyword.cloud_notm}}.
+The Zerto service integrates replication and disaster recovery capabilities into the deployment offerings to protect and recover data in your VMware virtual environment on {{site.data.keyword.cloud_notm}}.

-The current Zerto on {{site.data.keyword.cloud_notm}} version that is installed is 6.5 Update 4.
+The current Zerto version that is installed is 7.0 Update 2.
 {:note}

 ## Before you begin
 {: #addingzertodr-req}

 * Ensure that your {{site.data.keyword.cloud_notm}} account is a billable account, and that it is linked to the {{site.data.keyword.cloud_notm}} infrastructure account where your instance is deployed.
-For more informatiion, see [Billing for Zerto replication](/docs/services/vmwaresolutions/services?topic=vmware-solutions-zerto_ordering#zerto_ordering-billing).
+For more information, see [Billing for Zerto replication](/docs/services/vmwaresolutions/services?topic=vmware-solutions-zerto_ordering#zerto_ordering-billing).
 * This service is available only to instances that are deployed in V1.2 or later.
-The current Zerto version that is installed is 6.5 update 3.

-## Technical specifications for Zerto on IBM Cloud
+## Technical specifications for Zerto
 {: #addingzertodr-specs}

-The following components are ordered and included in the Zerto on {{site.data.keyword.cloud_notm}} service.
+The following components are ordered and included in the Zerto service.

 Zerto Virtual Replication Appliance (VRA) components are deployed only into the default cluster.
 {:note}